 Both Lab & Studio Safety training are to be taken prior to initial assignment to the work area and annually thereafter.

 Gas cylinder training needs to be taken by those individuals that work with and handle compressed gas cylinders.
 This training covers information about the proper labeling and identification of cylinders, handling and storage procedures, and some specific hazards of concern associated with the more hazardous types of compressed gases.

 Safety is a necessary part of every aspect of working in a laboratory and/or studio.
-It is therefore expected that all faculty, staff and students make it their top priority to work safely at all times.
+It is therefore expected that all faculty, staff, students and visitors make it their top priority to work safely at all times.

 Awareness that your actions and attitude affect not only yourself, but others around you as well.

 Contact the RIT Environmental Health and Safety Department with any questions at (585) 475-2040.